Same Day Teeth

-Implant surgery is usually performed under a local anaesthetic, although some anxious patients prefer to have sedation to make the procedure more comfortable.
+Your same day teeth implant Altrincham surgery is usually performed under a local anaesthetic, although some anxious patients prefer to have sedation to make the procedure more comfortable.

 On the day of surgery any remaining teeth will be removed and the bone shaped before implants are placed.
 The gum is stitched closed but this is all usually tucked away under the bridge once it is fitted.
 The stitches dissolve in about 3 weeks after the surgery and do not need to be removed.